Translate

 PRIME MINISTER: Oh, that was just me buying time because I didn’t know what else to say.
 A treasury adviser gave me some complicated briefing about the deficit, and I couldn’t make heads or tails of it.
 So, I just said the usual rubbish about “discipline” and “prudence.”
 What do those words even mean in politics?
 I’ve been saying them for years, and I’ve never bothered to check!

-A wave of nervous laughter ripples through the press pool.
+A ripple of nervous laughter through the press pool.
 The Prime Minister’s aides are huddled together off to the side, looking mortified.
-One is furiously texting on his phone, possibly to draft an apology or resignation letter.
+One AIDE steps forward, trying to intervene.

 AIDE: Prime Minister, perhaps we should wrap this up –